retroelec/T-HMI-C64/README.md

 - some VIC registers are only partly implemented (yet): $d011 (bit 3+4)
 - some CIA registers are not implemented (yet): $d[c|d]02, $d[c|d]03, $d[c|d]08, $d[c|d]09, $d[c|d]0a, $d[c|d]0b,
 - some CIA registers are only partly implemented (yet): $dc0d (bit 2), $dc0e (bit 7), $dc0f (bit 7)
-- not all "illegal" opcodes of the 6502 CPU are implemented yet
+- not all "illegal" opcodes of the 6502 CPU are implemented (yet)
-- Android app: implement Commodore key, CTRL key, RESTORE key
 - some games have graphic errors
 - some games are not working at all